biicode/docs/c++/commands/user.rst

 	INFO: Current user: None (anonymous)

-Once registered on `our website <https://www.biicode.com/>` you can use your user name:
+Make sure you've got an `user name <https://www.biicode.com/>` and use it:

 .. code-block:: bash

 	$ bii user phil
 	INFO: Change user from None to phil

-To enter it together with your password:
+You can enter it together with your password:

 .. code-block:: bash